takari/jdkget/README.md

 You can find a list of available JDKs [here](Jdks.md).

+Once the XAR code is release, I will cut a release with an Uber JAR so it's easy to use.

 By using this utilitiy you agree to the [Oracle Binary Code License Agreement for Java SE][1].

 ## TODO